Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Ergodic Achievable Rate of RAQ-MIMO

-\textit{\textbf{Remark 4:}} \textit{\textbf{Corollary} \ref{corollary:3} reveals that the comparison between RAQ-MIMO and M-MIMO receivers finally boils down to the comparison of a single-sensor receiver chain.
-As verified in \cite{gong2024RAQRModel_Journal}, $\mathsf{SNR}_{1,k} > \mathsf{SNR}_{0,k}$ is achievable, so that $\Delta \tilde{R}_{k}^{\rm{(mrc/zf)}} \ge 0$ can be realized, implying that the MRC/ZF RAQ-MIMO receivers always outperform their M-MIMO counterparts.}
+\textbf{Corollary} \ref{corollary:3} reveals that the comparison between RAQ-MIMO and M-MIMO receivers finally boils down to the comparison of a single-sensor receiver chain.
+As verified in \cite{gong2024RAQRModel_Journal}, $\overline{\mathsf{SNR}}_{1,k} > \mathsf{SNR}_{0,k}$ is achievable, so that $\Delta \tilde{R}_{1,k}^{\rm{(mrc/zf)}} \ge 0$ can be realized, implying that the MRC/ZF RAQ-MIMO receivers can outperform their M-MIMO counterparts.